inpsyde/validator/README.md

 Most important method for each validator is `is_valid()` that receives some data and returns `true` or `false`, depending on the provided data meets validator requirements.

-We can distinguish between "simple" and "compound" validators.
-Where the latter are validators that are made combining simple validators together.
+We can distinguish among three types of validators:

+- "simple"
+- "secondary"
+- "compound"

+**Simple** validators are used to verify single values, according to some specifications.

+**Secondary** validators are created taking a simple validator and modifying its behavior.
+Can be seen as "decorators" for validators.

+ **Compound** validators are made by combining togheter more validators.

 ### Simple validators